Taliban attack across Kabul, target U.S. Embassy

 The U.S. and British embassies and the NATO-led coalition said all their employees were safe.

-In western Kabul, a few kilometers (miles) away, a suicide bomber detonated explosives at a police building, killing a policeman and wounding two.
-A second bomber killed a civilian at a regional police center and wounded four.
+In western Kabul, a few kilometres (miles) away, a suicide bomber detonated explosives at a police building, killing a policeman and wounding two.
+A second bomber killed a civilian at a regional police centre and wounded four.

 And at a road near the airport, a suicide bomber was killed by police and 7 kg (15.5 lb) of explosives were seized, the Kabul police chief said in a statement.